 - It is expected that the student will not make an oral presentation by simply reading directly from this summary.

-Each entry (oral presentation and written summary) will be judged on the following:
+The table below shows how each entry (oral presentation and written summary) will be judged:

 |Clarity of purpose||15%|